If you came up to me today and said this:

 If that’s the case, I recommend the Divi theme for WordPress.

-It’s what I used to build my freelance writer website and I LOVE it.
+It’s what I used to build my freelance writer website and the blog website you’re on right now, and I LOVE it.

 My favorite thing about Divi is that in includes an intuitive drag-and-drop builder.